ResearchComputing/odor2action/docs/source/main/index.md

 ![](images/login.png)

-#### Step 2: Starting a remote desktop
+### Step 2: Starting a remote desktop

-After logging in, select "Remote Desktop" from the list of services in the left sidebar.
-(Other custom services may be configured for you as well.)
+After logging in, you'll see some "Remote Desktop" options in the list of services in the left sidebar.
+Choose the opton for the "Nvidia Quadro RTX 8000".

 ![](images/vdi.png)

 When starting a Remote Desktop session you may customize the resources allocated to the session and other characteristics of the dispatched Slurm job.
-In most cases the defaults should be sufficient; however, you may need to supply a Slurm account if you are associated with more than one and you do not want to use your default account.
+In most cases the defaults will be adequate (i.e, no need to specify an account, nodelist or reservation).

 ![](images/remote-desktop.png)

 Once the session has started, a thumbnail of the running session appears in the Sessions list.
 EnginFrame will attempt to open the session automatically, but may be blocked by the browser.
 In that case, simply select the session thumbnail from the list, or use the "click here" link in the notification text.

 ![](images/session.png)

 With the Remote Desktop session running and open, you should be able to run standard Linux desktop applications, including 3d-accelerated OpenGL applications.

 ![](images/glxgears.png)

-#### Additional Resources
+### Additional Resources

 - [https://www.nice-software.com/products/enginframe](https://www.nice-software.com/products/enginframe)
 - [https://www.nice-software.com/products/dcv](https://www.nice-software.com/products/dcv)

-### Accessing the O2A Blanca node (command line, batch computing)
+## O2A Blanca compute node (command line, batch computing)

-#### Logging in
+### Logging in
-##### Logging in from a Windows Machine
+#### Logging in from a Windows Machine

 Logging in from a Windows machine requires the additional step of [installing the PuTTY ssh client](https://www.putty.org/) onto your local machine.
 This application allows users to connect to remote servers with the ssh protocol.
 Note that there are other ssh clients that allow Windows machines to connect to remote ssh servers; Research Computing recommends PuTTY for reliability and simplicity.